Trump’s diagnosis rocks final stage of presidential campaign

 Americans have already begun voting in several states, meanwhile, and tens of millions will receive absentee mail-in ballots or be eligible for in-person early voting in the coming weeks.

 Biden’s campaign has not publicly confirmed the timing or results of the former vice president’s latest COVID-19 test.
-Biden was scheduled to travel to Michigan on Friday.
+Biden was scheduled to travel to Michigan on Friday, but the campaign appeared to be reassessing its plans.
 Biden’s running mate, Kamala Harris, was slated for a trip to Las Vegas.
-It was unclear whether those plans might shift given the president’s diagnosis.
+The campaign said Harris has tested negative for the virus.

 The Democratic nominee has been much more cautious in his travel itinerary than Trump, with fewer public events and all of them following social distancing guidelines.
 Only Thursday did Biden’s campaign announce that it would resume door-to-door canvassing in addition to its phone and digital outreach to voters.